 The wall hit Johnstown about 4 PM, with virtually no warning.
 The devastation was massive.
 Four square miles of downtown Johnstown were completely destroyed, including 1600 homes.
 At total of 2,209 people died; 99 entire families were wiped out.
 A railroad bridge through town became clogged with debris that grew to a 30-acre pile; it started on fire, killing 75 people who had sought refuge there from the raging waters.

 The scale of the response matched the scale of the tragedy.
 The Red Cross, which had begun during the Civil War and was led by Clara Barton, came to Johnstown and stayed for months, building shelters and caring for the injured and homeless.
 This effort was the beginning of the ongoing work of the Red Cross when disasters strike across the world.
-Lawsuits were filed against the wealthy dam owners for negligence, but no judgments were ever made because of the difficulty of providing fault.
+Lawsuits were filed against the wealthy dam owners for negligence, but no judgments were ever made because of the difficulty of proving fault.

 The story of the Johnstown Flood teaches several lessons.
 First, dams are essential features of modern infrastructure.
 The U.S. has more than 87,000 dams, and the worldwide total is many times that.
 Dams provide stable water supplies, prevent flooding, and generate power.